ad-freiburg/qlever/README.md

 [![Build
 Status](https://travis-ci.org/ad-freiburg/QLever.svg?branch=master)](https://travis-ci.org/ad-freiburg/QLever)

-QLever (pronounced "clever") is an efficient SPARQL engine supporting large datasets including the full Wikidata (7 billion triples).
-Even on very large datasets QLever uses only about 40 GB RAM, builds indices in less than 12 hours and executes most queries in less than a second.
+QLever (pronounced "clever") is an efficient SPARQL engine, which supports can index very large datasets including the full Wikidata (14 billion triples).
+Even for that dataset, QLever uses only about 40 GB RAM, does the indexing in less than 24 hours, and executes many typical queries in less than a second.

 On top of the standard SPARQL functionality, QLever also supports SPARQL+Text search and SPARQL autocompletion; these are described on the [advanced